Blackwood Interchange: Layout

 The bus station is a glass façade terminal building including café, waiting area, canteen, offices and welfare facilities.

 The stand doors provide access to buses, which park next to the gate on arrival, and then reverse out on departure.
 It is fully covered from the weather.

 The station offers a café, named The Plaza, and used to offer public toilet facilities within the station building.
 The toilet facilities closed in April 2019 due to the increasing financial difficulties faced by Caerphilly Council.
 Caerphilly Town Centre public toilets re-opened in July 2019 but the fate of facilities in Blackwood remain uncertain.
 A proposed development, Blackwood Artisan Markets, and the accompanying apartment project, have offered to provide alternative toilets.

 Destinations

 Blackwood lies as a stop on the Tredegar to Newport route, as well as offering a number of other destinations which begin in the town.
-These include Pontypridd, New Tredegar, Abertillery, Cardiff, and Ystrad Mynach with transfer for the railway station.
+These include Pontypridd, New Tredegar, Abertillery and Cardiff.

 Rail transport

-Blackwood railway station closed in 1965, however NAT bus 901 provides travel to nearby Ystrad Mynach railway station in 16 minutes, every hour.
+Blackwood railway station closed in 1965.
+There was previously a Rail linc bus that provided travel to nearby Ystrad Mynach railway station.
+This ceased in 2023.

 Professor Mark Barry, who has consulted the Welsh Government on the South Wales Metro project, has written about the potential for Blackwood railway station to reopen as part of a tram-train system connecting other valleys towns from east to west.